 All assets which attract a charge for depreciation are depreciated using the straight line method, assuming no residual value.
 The valuers have assessed the remaining useful life of each asset as part of the valuation exercise.
 The Council has taken these estimated useful lives into account when calculating depreciation.
 For each category of asset, the useful lives used are as follows:

-- Land and buildings Buildings: minimum 10 years, maximum 50 years; Land is not depreciated (in line with the Code and standard practice) - Vehicles plant and equipment minimum 5 years, maximum 10 years; - Infrastructure assets Buildings 25 years.
+- Land and buildings Buildings: minimum 10 years, maximum 50 years; Land is not depreciated - Vehicles plant and equipment minimum 5 years, maximum 10 years; - Infrastructure assets Buildings 25 years.

 Certain assets have not been depreciated for the following reasons: